ology/techn.ology.net/blog/2024/01/05/midi-rock-stone/index.markdown

 ![](MIDI-Rock-Stone-04.jpg)
 ![](MIDI-Rock-Stone-05.jpg)

-I was really hoping that each switch and mode would change **every** control.
-But alas... 🤔
+I was hoping that each switch and mode would change **every** control.
+But no.

+But after contacting the maker, I can reprogram with the source and the right tools.

+To Be Continued...